 April 18, 2022

-Our Locum Doctor in Launceston Cindy wrote for us an article about her experience in Tasmania.
+Our Locum Doctor in Launceston, Cindy, wrote an article for Blugibbon about her experience in Tasmania.

 I started the trip by flying into Hobart, where I was subjected to the most stringent biosecurity measures I have ever seen.
 (Yes, I have been to New Zealand) Thanks, COVID.